Entertainers Work Visa

 Your employer’s reasons for bringing you to New Zealand can include any one of the following, that:

-• you are of international distinction or merit, or particular ethnic significance, or essential to the presentation or production
+• you are of international distinction or merit, or ethnic significance, or essential to the presentation or production

 • they considered hiring New Zealander workers for the work.